claraqin/neonMicrobe/README.md

 In addition to the R package dependencies which are installed alongside `neonMicrobe`, users may also need to complete the following requirements before using some functions in `neonMicrobe`:

 1. **For taxonomic assignment via DADA2**, you will need to install the latest taxonomic reference datasets for ITS or 16S sequences.
 Consult the [DADA2 taxonomic reference data webpage](https://benjjneb.github.io/dada2/training.html) for more information.
 The `params/user.R` file contains optional parameter slots for specifying the file path to the UNITE and SILVA reference datasets, respectively.
 2. **For trimming of ITS sequence primers**, you will need to install `cutadapt`.
 Installation instructions can be found [here](https://cutadapt.readthedocs.io/en/stable/installation.html).
-Once installed, you can tell `neonMicrobe` where to look for it by either:
+Once installed, you can tell `neonMicrobe` where to look for it by specifying the `cutadapt_path` argument each time you use the `trimPrimerITS` function.
-    a. changing the CUTADAPT_PATH variable in `params/user.R` to match the location of the `cutadapt` file on your system, or
-    b. specifying the `cutadapt_path` argument each time you use the `trimPrimerITS` function.

 ## Overview